Skip to content

 Fig. 3: The pink and blue line shows the sea surface temperatures during the 1997 and 2015 El Niño years.
 By late August 2023, a new El Niño began at a time when sea surface temperatures were already at the highest ever recorded (red line).(Image: NOAA)

-While 2020 tied with 2016 as the warmest year on record for average global surface temperatures, there is one very big difference.
+While 2020 tied with 2016 as the warmest year on record*, there is one very big difference.
 Warming in 2016 was boosted by one of the largest El Niño in the last century, whereas La Niña helped cool 2020.
-El Niño events are projected to increase in frequency and last longer.
+El Niño events are projected to increase in frequency and last longer, although weakening may occur beyond 2100.

 The Pacific basin covers one third of the planet, so changes in this area also have profound effects on east Asia and the western areas of the Americas.
 That leads to a domino effect around the planet.